colinlienard/sv-router/docs/guide/common/navigation.md

 ## Programmatic Navigation

-To navigate programmatically, you can use the `navigate` function:
+For navigation triggered by JavaScript events, use the `navigate` function:

 ::: code-group